 Holistic sun protection is a thing.

 Remember the Green Cross Code we were taught at school?
-The "Stop, Look, Listen" jingle became institutionalized to ensure we learned how to cross the road safely.
+The "Stop, Look, Listen" jingle became institutionalised to ensure we learned how to cross the road safely.
 More recently, there was "Catch it, bin it, kill it" to stop the spread of COVID-19 — you get the idea.
 Similarly, in Australia, the "Slip, Slop, Slap, Seek, Slide" slogan is ingrained from a young age as the core message of the Australian Cancer Council's SunSmart program.
 It means the following: slip (to wear sun protective clothing); slop (to apply and reapply sunscreen); seek (to seek shade whenever possible); and slide (slide on sunglasses to protect your eyes from harmful UV rays).

 The sun safety slogan forms a holistic approach to sun protection.
 "Slopping" on sunscreen is not a chore; rather, it is a universally celebrated practice against the sun's harmful rays.
 If you head to Bondi Beach, you'll frequently see surfers proudly sporting a visible white cast of sunscreen on their noses.
 The same goes for "sliding" on sunglasses.
 Wearing shades with proper UV protection goes far beyond fashion for me now — it plays a crucial role in maintaining my eye health and protecting the delicate skin around my eyes.
-The World Health Organization says that wraparound sunglasses provide 99 to 100% of UVA and UVB protection.
+The World Health Organisation says that wraparound sunglasses provide 99 to 100% of UVA and UVB protection.
 Also look for glasses that boast UV400 protection to defend the eyes and surrounding skin.
-Sunglasses with polarized lenses feature a special coating that reduces light glare and can safeguard eyes against UV rays, too.
+Sunglasses with polarised lenses feature a special coating that reduces light glare and can safeguard eyes against UV rays, too.

 Consider regular skin checks.